raiden-network/microraiden/docs/index.rst

     python -m microraiden.examples.demo_proxy --private-key <private_key_file> start

-For an overview of parameters and default options check in the :doc:`cmdline` documentation or directly in the source-code for :py:mod:`microraiden.microraiden.click_helpers`.
+For an overview of parameters and default options check in the :doc:`pyserver/cmdline` documentation or directly in the source-code for :py:mod:`microraiden.microraiden.click_helpers`.

 For chain and contract settings change :py:mod:`microraiden.microraiden.config`.